-To perform its analysis, USDA examined two significant contracts in each of the selected functions awarded in FY 2015 by USDA contracting activities.
-Contracts were considered significant if they represented a large investment when compared to average contract size at USDA in each Product Code in FY 2015.
+USDA analysis involves randomly selecting and reviewing significant contracts from the PSC list of functions awarded in FY 2016 by USDA contracting activities.
+Contracts were considered significant if they represented a large investment when compared to average contract size at USDA in each Product Code in FY 2016.
 USDA then conducted a comparative analysis, considering factors such as the use of high risk contracting types, the degree to which agencies are contracting independently for the same services and vendors, and the results of the most recent Federal Activities Inventory Reform (FAIR) Act Inventory.